Murals in Tibetan Buddhist monasteries: Dakinis

-It is important to note that the Dakini pantheon is extensive, and the names and qualities associated with Dakinis can vary across different Tibetan Buddhist traditions and lineages.
+The dakini pantheon is extensive, and their names and qualities vary across Tibetan Buddhist traditions and lineages.
 Dakinis play diverse roles, embodying wisdom, compassion, and transformative energy to guide practitioners on the path to enlightenment.

 Mandalas

-Mandalas are intricate geometric designs that represent the universe and serve as sacred spaces for meditation and visualization.
-Mandalas, with their profound symbolism and multifaceted themes, offer a rich tapestry for meditation, reflection, and spiritual exploration.
-They remind us of the complexity of the universe and our place within it, guiding us towards greater awareness and understanding.
+Mandalas are intricate geometric designs that represent the universe and are sacred spaces for meditation and visualization.
+Mandalas, with their symbolism and multifaceted themes, offer a rich tapestry for meditation, reflection, and spiritual exploration.
+They remind practitioners of the complexity of the universe and our place within it, guiding them towards greater awareness and understanding.

-They are often depicted in murals, showcasing the intricate details and symbolism associated with tantric practices.
+They are often depicted in murals, showcasing the intricate detail and symbolism associated with tantric practices.
 Mandalas are used as tools for concentration, visualization, and spiritual transformation.